krushtonski/krushtonski/README.md

 ## I'm Kate Rushton!
 <br>

-I'm a Data Analyst with skills in UX, Community Management, Analystics and full-time adventure seeker.
+I'm a Data Science student at Hyperion Dev with skills in UX, Community Management, Analystics and full-time adventure seeker.

+### Tech Stack

+- Python
+- JavaScript, React
+- CSS/HTML5

 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/krusht/)!